Stuycs-K/project03-final-10-leem-jhas/DEVLOG.md

 - client exits after winning - kind of successful?
 - ~2hr spent in total

+### 2024-01-11 -
+- both server and client indicate when you have won
+- tried to get server to exit after client guessed - kind of unsuccessful
+- shared memory indicates if there has been a win
+- client exits after winning - kind of successful?
+- ~2hr spent in total

+### 2024-01-12 - Shared memory and victory
+- both server and client indicate when you have won
+- tried to get server to exit after client guessed - kind of unsuccessful
+- shared memory indicates if there has been a win
+- client exits after winning - kind of successful?
+- ~2hr spent in total

 ## Player 2: Mary

 ### 2024-01-02 - Brief description